vision-dbms/vision-xa-nodejs-connect/README.md

 _v_ operates asynchronously, scheduling evaluation of its expression, returning a JavaScript _Promise_ for the output of that expression.

 _Promises_ are a major feature and paradigm of JavaScript programming.
 They are described in great depth on the web ([here, for example](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise)).
-What you need to know to get started is that _Promises_ have a _then_ method that takes two functions as arguments, one to call with a successfully returned result and one to call in case of an error:
+What you need to know to get started is that _Promises_ have a _then_ method that takes two functions as arguments, one that will be called with a successfully returned result and one that will be called in case of an error:

 ```js